 -

-Maintain quality under high volume
+Maintain consistency under high seasonal demand

 -

-Balance tradition with consistent standards
+Balance tradition with quality control

 6. Choose the Right Style for Your Purpose